projectcaluma/caluma/README.md

 * `MINIO_STORAGE_AUTO_CREATE_MEDIA_BUCKET`: defaults to True
 * `MINIO_PRESIGNED_TTL_MINUTES`: defaults to 15

 Caluma only handles metadata about files, not the files itself.
-When saving a `FileAnswer`, Calumna will return a presigned `uploadUrl`.
-So the client can upload the file directly to the storage provider.
+When saving a `FileAnswer`, Caluma will return a presigned `uploadUrl`, which the client can use to upload the file directly to the storage provider.

 The same goes for retrieving files.
 Caluma will respond with a presigned `downloadUrl` for the client to directly download the file from the storage provider.